 GVPTA commemorates World Theatre Day by sharing the Canadian message and campaign, raising the profile of the local theatre scene through public awareness activities, and aiding theatre companies to increase their community engagement around their related events.

-In 2020 and 2021 the live performance industry has faced its most challenging times with venue closures due to COVID-19.
-In early 2021, GVPTA invited nearly 50 B.C. theatre artists and workers to help inspire the public to look forward to the return of live theatre by sharing their reflections on what theatre means to them as part of our Spotlight on Theatre program.
-Starting in January, a different individual from the theatre community was featured on GVPTA's social media channels each day, culminating in a promotion of the collective group as part of our World Theatre Day celebration.
+For the second year in a row, as part of GVPTA's Spotlight on Theatre program, GVPTA invited a number of B.C. theatre practitioners to help inspire the public to look forward to experiencing live theatre by sharing their reflections on what theatre means to them.
+Starting in January 2022, individuals from the theatre community were featured on GVPTA's social media channels each week, culminating in a promotion of the collective group as part of our World Theatre Day celebration.

 World Day of Theatre for Children & Young Audiences

 Celebrated each year on March 20, ASSITEJ's World Day of Theatre for Children is a campaign promoted and celebrated through the message ‘Take a Child to the Theatre, Today’. focus enables national centres, individual members, companies, arts organizations, academics, teachers, artists, practitioners and others interested in theatre for young audiences to connect with the idea of world day and ‘make the case’ for children’s entitlement to theatre and the arts.